LiePingWei/find-my-ncs/samples/coexistence/README.rst

 LED 1:
    Indicates that the play sound action is in progress.

+LED 3:
+   LED is lit to indicate the paired state.

+   LED is off to indicate the unpaired state.

 LED 4:
    Indicates that the Find My functionality is enabled.